Space-Robotics-Laboratory/ClimbLab/README.md

 * Run `climb_main.m` file (**Note: MATLAB might ask you to change folder or add path.
 Choose to "add path"**)

 ## Publications
-[1] K. Yoshida et. al., "[The SpaceDyn: a MATLAB toolbox for space and mobile robots](https://ieeexplore.ieee.org/document/811712)", Proceedings of the 1999 IEEE/RSJ International Conference on Intelligent Robots and Systems.
+[1] Kazuya Yoshida et. al., "[The SpaceDyn: a MATLAB toolbox for space and mobile robots](https://ieeexplore.ieee.org/document/811712)", Proceedings of the 1999 IEEE/RSJ International Conference on Intelligent Robots and Systems.
 Human and Environment Friendly Robots with High Intelligence and Emotional Quotients (Cat.
-No.99CH36289), Kyongju, South Korea, 1999, pp. 1633-1638 vol.3, doi: 10.1109/IROS.1999.811712.
+No.99CH36289), Kyongju, South Korea, 1999, pp. 1633-1638 vol.3, [doi: 10.1109/IROS.1999.811712](https://doi.org/10.1109/IROS.1999.811712).

-[2] K. Uno et al., "[Gait Planning for a Free-Climbing Robot Based on Tumble Stability](https://ieeexplore.ieee.org/document/8700455)", Proceedings of the 2019 IEEE/SICE International Symposium on System Integration (SII), Paris, France, 2019, pp. 289-294, doi: 10.1109/SII.2019.8700455.
+[2] Kentaro Uno et al., "[Gait Planning for a Free-Climbing Robot Based on Tumble Stability](https://ieeexplore.ieee.org/document/8700455)", Proceedings of the 2019 IEEE/SICE International Symposium on System Integration (SII), Paris, France, 2019, pp. 289-294, [doi: 10.1109/SII.2019.8700455](https://doi.org/10.1109/SII.2019.8700455).

-[3] W. F. R. Ribeiro et al., "[Dynamic Equilibrium of Climbing Robots based on Stability Polyhedron for Gravito-Inertial Acceleration]()", Proceedings of the 23rd International Conference on Climbing and Walking Robots and the Support Technologies for Mobile Machines, (remote conference), 2020.
+[3] Warley F. R. Ribeiro et al., "[Dynamic Equilibrium of Climbing Robots based on Stability Polyhedron for Gravito-Inertial Acceleration]()", Proceedings of the 23rd International Conference on Climbing and Walking Robots and the Support Technologies for Mobile Machines, (remote conference), 2020.

 ## FAQ
-Please contact us (limb@astro.mech.tohoku.ac.jp) if there is any questions and suggestions
+Please contact us (limb@astro.mech.tohoku.ac.jp) if there is any question or suggestion